Merion Mercy Academy: Athletics

 Merion Mercy joined the Pennsylvania Interscholastic Athletic Association (PIAA) in 1994 for scholastic athletic competition.
-The very next year the basketball team won the state PIAA Class AA championship.
+The next year the basketball team won the state PIAA Class AA championship.
 Continuing their success, the track and field team won the PIAA state championship in 1998 and in 2001, and the volleyball team won the PIAA state championship in 2001 and 2003.
 The volleyball team earned back-to-back-to-back-to-back state championships in 2007, 2008, 2009 and 2010.
 The crew team won the Groton Cup at the Henley Regatta in 2011 and both the Freshmen 8 and Varsity 4 won Stotesbury in 2012.
 The building houses the Patricia Waldron Fitness Center.